nafizjiwa/Javascript-Object-References/README.md

 See Below how to mutate an object through functions.

     let functionName = objectParam => {
-      objectParam['Property Name'] = 'New Property Value';        //This function changes/mutates this 'Property Name' to a 'New Property Value
+      objectParam['Property Name'] = 'New Property Value';      //This function mutates this 'Property Name' to a 'New Property Value
     };

     let functionName = objectParam => {
       objectParam.propertyName = 'A Property Value';          //This function will reassign or set the propertyName to the assigned value
     };